training-datalab/old-training-datalab.com/_pages/daguilar.md

 <p align=" justify">I am a public servant working on indigenous affairs in the federal government.
 I am currently based in the province of Ontario, Canada.
 Furthermore, I am a Network Leader at the <a href="https://www.brantford.ca/en/things-to-do/brantford-immigration-partnership.aspx" target="_blank">Brantford Immigration Partnership</a>.
 Before relocating to Canada, I served as a Lawyer and International Relations Coordinator at the Servicio Nacional del Consumidor (SERNAC). </p>

-<p align=" justify">I hold an MA in Political Science from the <a href="https://inap.uchile.cl/" target="_blank">Institute of Public Affairs</a> at the Universidad de Chile and a MA in Global Politics from <a href="https://socialsciences.mcmaster.ca/" target="_blank">McMaster University</a>, Canada.
+<p align=" justify">I hold an MA in Political Science from the <a href="https://inap.uchile.cl/" target="_blank">Institute of Public Affairs</a> at the Universidad de Chile and an MA in Global Politics from <a href="https://socialsciences.mcmaster.ca/" target="_blank">McMaster University</a>, Canada.
 Moreover, I earned a Bachelor of Laws from <a href="https://derecho.uahurtado.cl/" target="_blank">Universidad Alberto Hurtado</a>, Chile.
 I am interested in transparency and open government, public policies, indigenous affairs, and international relations.</p>

 ## Featured Article